Theresa Knorr

-Theresa Jimmie Francine Knorr (née Cross; born March 14, 1946) is an American woman convicted of torturing and murdering two of her six children while using the others to facilitate and cover up her crimes.
+Theresa Jimmie Francine Knorr (born March 14, 1946) is an American woman convicted of torturing and murdering two of her six children while using the others to facilitate and cover up her crimes.
 She was acquitted of murdering her first husband and was also considered a suspect in the unsolved murder of her sister Rosemary Norris.
 She is currently serving two consecutive life sentences at the California Institution for Women in Chino, California.

 Early life

-Theresa Knorr was born on March 14, 1946, in Sacramento, California, the younger of two daughters born to Swannie Gay (née Myers) and James "Jim" Cross.
+Theresa Cross was born on March 14, 1946, in Sacramento, California, the younger of two daughters born to Swannie Gay and James Cross.
 Theresa's mother had a son and a daughter from a previous marriage.
 Her father worked as an assistant cheese maker at a local dairy, eventually saving up enough money to buy a house in Rio Linda.
 In the late-1950s, Jim Cross was diagnosed with Parkinson's disease, which forced him to quit his job.
 He developed depression and reportedly took his frustrations and anger out on his family.
 Swannie Cross kept the family afloat financially.
 Theresa was reportedly very close to her mother and was devastated when she died of congestive heart failure on March 2, 1961.
 Unable to keep the family home after that, her father sold it.

 Marriages

 On September 29, 1962, a 16-year-old Theresa married 21-year-old Clifford Clyde Sanders, whom she had met a few months earlier.
 She immediately dropped out of high school and became pregnant, and on July 16, 1963, she gave birth to her first child, Howard Clyde Sanders.
 The marriage was rocky; Theresa was possessive and repeatedly accused Sanders of infidelity.
 The couple argued frequently and on June 22, 1964, she claimed that he had punched her in the face during one such argument.
 She reported the incident to police but refused to press charges against Sanders; the assault charges were subsequently dropped.
 On July 6, 1964, the day after Sanders' birthday, the couple were arguing because he had spent his birthday out with friends instead of at home.
 During the argument, Sanders allegedly informed Theresa that he was leaving her.
-Theresa became enraged and shot Sanders in the back with a rifle as he was walking out the door; killing him.
+Theresa became enraged and shot Sanders in the back with a rifle as he was walking out the door, killing him.

 Theresa was arrested and charged with Sanders' murder, to which she pled not guilty claiming that she was acting in self-defense.
 During her trial, Theresa, who was pregnant with her second child, claimed that she had shot Sanders because he was a violent alcoholic who had physically abused her.
 Several of Sanders' relatives testified that he was neither violent nor abusive, while the prosecution claimed that Theresa killed Sanders "maliciously" and "without provocation."
 Sanders' sister, Lydia Hansen, testified that Theresa was possessive and jealous and "would kill [Sanders] before any other woman could have him."
 Theresa was acquitted of Sanders' murder on September 22, 1964.